bnomei/kirby3-robots-txt/README.md

 ];
 ```

+## Staging Server?
+Debug Mode = Disallow all

+Since v1.3.0 when you set the global Kirby `debug` config to `true` the plugin will disallow all indexing for all user-agents.
+This is especially usefull on a staging server but you could consider xml-sitemap and rss-feed among other things as well.

 ## Disclaimer

 This plugin is provided "as is" with no guarantee.
 Use it at your own risk and always test it yourself before using it in a production environment.
 If you find any issues, please [create a new issue](https://github.com/bnomei/kirby3-robots-txt/issues/new).